teamkeel/keel/CONTRIBUTING.md

 __You will not be able to merge your PR without following these conventions.__

+### Important:
+- Please ensure that you have read and understood the Contributing guidelines before creating a PR.
+- This project is currently focused on bug fixes, nit fixes, documentation, and tests.
+- **We are NOT accepting pull requests for new features or refactor contributions at this time.**

+### How to file a bug report.
+To file a bug report, please head over to the [issues tab](https://github.com/teamkeel/keel/issues) of this repository, create a new issue and in the issue template please select bug report.
 ### A short primer on conventional commit messages

 Prefix your commit messages with: